-My parents were both Ashkenazi Jews who grew up in not-particularly-religious homes, but that’s pretty much where their similarities ended.
-My father grew up in a world of big houses, fancy cars, and vacations at fashionable resorts.
-My mother, on the other hand, was the product of a tight-knit middle-class family.
-She had lived with her parents in the same house her entire life.
+My parents were both Ashkenazi Jews from not-very-observant families, but that’s where their similarities ended.
+My father grew up in a world of big houses, fancy cars, and vacations at posh resorts.
+My mother was the product of a tight-knit family of modest means.
+She was 31 when she married and had lived with her parents in the same house virtually her entire life.

 I grew up in the first-floor flat of my grandmother’s house on Willow Street in New Haven.
 It was a neighborhood of stout, three-story shingled houses a mile or so from the ivy-covered neo-Gothic halls of Yale University.
 It was a tight-knit community of immigrant families, mostly Italian, Irish, and Jewish.